I am an avid product-comparer and household cost-cutter who always likes to know exactly what I'm paying for.

 So the more well-known a name brand is, the more money its company likely spent for advertising and marketing, and the only way to offset that additional cost is to charge more for the product.
 In other words, with name-brand products you, the consumer, end up paying richly for those ads.

-2. Because It Takes a Lot of Investment in Research and Development (R & D) to Invent Something New
+2. Because It Takes a Lot of Investment in Research and Development (R & D) to Create a New Product

 Starting from scratch always takes more time, effort, and investment—the same goes for product development.
 In order to enter the market, a new product might go through years of testing and refinement.
 And if a product is potentially dangerous (like a new drug for example), it will require even more lengthy clinical trials and intense R & D to mitigate risk and control damage.

 Plus, trying to bring a brand new product to market is financially risky, because no matter how much is spent, a company has no way to ensure success.
 There's never a guarantee that intense R & D will pay off in the end.
 Sometimes, a product goes through years of expensive development only to be scrapped, snubbed, or sidelined.

 But if they start with an already-popular and successful product, a company can save all that investment and pass that savings on to the consumer.

 It's much easier to just copy an already-successful product and sell it for less.
 After all, that recipe for success is printed right there on the big-brand label.
 These days, generic products are even often produced in the exact same facilities that made the name-brand version, and some companies even create generic versions of their own branded products in order to corner the market.